jamieroche1987/sighthound-meet-website/README.md

 * The site has been tested through multiple tests on each individual page.

-* `As a user, I want to easily understand the main purpose of the site`:
+* As a user, I want to easily understand the main purpose of the site:
   * Upon loading the home page, you will see the header stating what the webpage is about.
 You will also see that the hero image with a text box that indicates that this is a sighthound monthly walk page.
-* `As a user, I want to be able to navigate the site with an easy to see and read navbar`:
+* As a user, I want to be able to navigate the site with an easy to see and read navbar:
   * This was fulfilled with clear to read wording, and an underline indicating which page you are about to select and view.
-* `As a user, I want the site to infrom me of future walks`:
+* As a user, I want the site to infrom me of future walks:
   * I have achieved this by setting an informative bar at the bottom of the home page with the locations, times and dates for the next 3 monthly walks.
-* `As a user, I want to see images related to the subject`
+* As a user, I want to see images related to the subject
-  * I included a `Gallery` section which includes multiple varied images
+  * I included a `Gallery section which includes multiple varied images
-  * On the `Home` page, I included a hero image as well as one small image above the reasons to join the walk
+  * On the Home page, I included a hero image as well as one small image above the reasons to join the walk

 ## DEVICES